-College of LAS > Academics > Modern Languages > Faculty > Japanese >
+College of Liberal Arts & Social Sciences > Academics > Modern Languages > Faculty > Japanese >

 - B.A. in English Literature, Kyoto Women’s University, Kyoto, Japan

 - M.A. in TESOL, University of Illinois, Urbana-Champaign

 - Ph.D. in Linguistics, University of Illinois, Urbana-Champaign

 Second Language Acquisition